Why Choose Us

 Your Attorney and Partner in Building a Legacy

-Collins Law Firm, located in Wauwatosa, serving the Milwaukee area, is a new kind of law firm for a changing world.
+Collins Law Firm, located in Wauwatosa and Pewaukee, serving the Milwaukee area, is a new kind of law firm for a changing world.
 Collins Law Firm is consistent, patient and professional, giving each case the attention it deserves.
 An integral part of its service is working closely with its clients so they can make the right decisions with respect to their estate planning and power of attorney needs.

 Our loved ones are often the reason we work so hard.
 Collins Law Firm’s job is to help you make sure you and your loved ones are cared for if something happens to you and preserve the resources you have for their benefit.